Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Instabridge

 Instabridge is another crowdsourced app that offers a map with over a million free public Wi-Fi networks.
-It includes not only login credentials but an auto-connect function.
-Thus, whenever you’re close to Wi-Fi spots listed in the app, your mobile device (be it an Android or iOS device) will connect automatically.
+It includes not only free Wi-Fi pass and username details, but also a handy auto-connect function.
+You won’t even need to type “how to get free wifi on your phone” — as soon as you’re close to the Wi-Fi spots listed in the app, your mobile device (be it an Android or iOS device) will connect automatically.

 Features: